This Guide For Expat Women in Korea has been updated as of February 2025.

 Online Shopping For Food

-The holy grail of online shopping for food is GMarket and Coupang.
-I’ve ordered seasonal products such as pumpkin puree from Coupang and even Flamin Hot Cheetos.
-It’s one of my favorite places to shop for certain foods and products I can’t get in a grocery store in Korea.
+The holy grail of food online shopping for expat women in Korea is GMarket and Coupang.
+I’ve ordered pumpkin puree and even Flamin Hot Cheetos.

 Beauty

-Alas.
-Who doesn’t love Korean beauty?
-Famous for their cheap and high quality products, Korean beauty has made its mark on the world.
+Korean beauty has made its mark on the world.
 After all, there is a piece of the pie for everyone in this multi-billion dollar industry.
+Here’s all my tips for expat women in Korea to find their perfect match.

 Drug Store Makeup

-Two of my favorite stores for cheaper and fun makeup is the LaLaBla and Olive Young.
-They carry cheaper foreign brands as well as some Korean ones.
-You won’t find dark foundation, but you will find a variety of lipsticks and eyeshadows as well as some foreign hair care products.
+Olive Young is a great one-stop shop.
+They carry cheaper foreign brands as well as Korean ones.
+They carry a variety of lipsticks, eyeshadows, and some foreign hair care products.

 Korean Makeup